reisei/myblog/content/about/index.md

 Hi!

-My name is Aleksandr Chapkin, I'm System Administrator, specilized in GNU/Linux.
-That means I have a lot of experience with this OS: from basic office internet servers to ARM-builds for custom devices.
+My name is Aleksandr Chapkin, I'm System Administrator, specializing in GNU/Linux, I have rather different kind of experience with this OS: from basic office internet servers support to ARM builds for custom devices.

+Here is the list of technologies I familiar with:

+OS:
+- Ubuntu
+- Debin
+- CentOS
+- Gentoo

+CI/CD Tools:
+- Gitlab
+- Jenkins
+-